NathanielGillam/web-dev-starter/README.md

 # web-dev-starter
-Starter (boilerplate) for all future web projects.
+Starter (boilerplate) for all future static website projects!